yiisoft/yii2/docs/guide/structure-assets.md

 }
 ```

-> Note: `fxp/composer-asset-plugin` significantly slows down the `composer update` command
+> Note: `fxp/composer-asset-plugin` significantly slows down the `composer update` command in comparison
-  in comparision to asset-packagist.
+  to asset-packagist.

 ____